Swartbooisdrift

-Swartbooisdrift is a small settlement in Kunene Region in the north of Namibia.
-It is situated on the banks of the Kunene River, directly at the Angolan border on the minor road D3700 and falls within the Epupa electoral constituency.
+Swartbooisdrift is a small settlement in the Kunene Region in the north of Namibia.
+It is situated on the banks of the Kunene River, at the Angolan border on the minor road D3700 and falls within the Epupa electoral constituency.
 Swartbooisdrift is populated by 150 - 300 semi-nomadic people of Himba and Herero descent, depending on the season.

-The settlement is named after Petrus Swartbooi, one of the tribal chief captains of the Swartbooi Nama who raided the area in the 1890s.

-Swartbooisdrift has some historic significance as the place where Dorsland Trekkers crossed the Kunene River in 1881 to move into Angola.
-In commemoration of this migratory movement the Dorsland Trekkers Monument has been erected on a hill just outside the settlement.
+The settlement is named after the Swartbooi clan of the Nama people who crossed the Kunene here to explore Angola in the 19th century.
+The Dorsland Trekkers also crossed the Kunene River here in 1881 to move into Angola.
+In commemoration of this migratory movement, the Dorsland Trekkers Monument has been erected on a hill just outside the settlement.
+Petrus Swartbooi, one of the Swartbooi Nama's captains, raided the area in the 1890s.

 Swartbooisdrift was the administrative centre of the Kaokoland from 1925 to 1939.
+During that time a police station was operational at the settlement.
 Afterwards, administrative control of the area shifted to Ohopoho (today's Opuwo).
-During that time a police station was operational at the settlement.
 From 1938 to 1942, the settlement was one of a number of guard posts set up on all shallow stretches of the Kunene to prevent the spread of cattle lung disease into Namibia.

-Swartbooisdrift is a poor settlement with no access to electricity or clean water but features a clinic and a school.
+Swartbooisdrift is a poor settlement with no access to electricity or clean water.
+However, it does feature a clinic and a school.
 People live from subsistence cattle farming.
 There is a sodalite mine to the east.